sobudotnet/Clickboard/README.md

 - If your encryption is corrupted, your clipboard is lost. i will not be able to decrypt your encryption key.

+## Updating Clickboard

+To update to the latest version:

+1. **Backup your clipboard data:**
+   - Make a copy of `clickboard.cfg` and `clickboard.key` in your Clickboard folder.

+2. **Download the new version:**
+   - Obtain the latest `Clickboard.exe` (and any DLLs if provided) from the official release.

+3. **Replace application files:**
+   - Overwrite the old `Clickboard.exe` (and DLLs) with the new ones.
+   - **Do not** replace `clickboard.cfg` or `clickboard.key`—these contain your saved clipboard entries and encryption key.

+4. **Restart Clickboard:**
+   - Launch the updated app.
+Your buttons and settings will be preserved.

+If you encounter issues, restore your backup files or contact support.

 **Need help?**
 Contact [@s.o.b.u on Discord](https://discord.com/) and send your diagnostics log for support.